 We're glad you are interested in studying at Queen's School of Music!
-From here you can find information about degree programs, financial assistance, admission requirements, and musical life at Queen's and in Kingston.
+From here you can find information about degree programs, financial assistance, admission requirements, life at Queen's and in Kingston.

 The School of Music offers an inclusive approach to the study of traditional and contemporary Western art music, while also providing opportunities for students to study the music of other cultures, jazz, popular music and music technology.
 Undergraduate programs are reviewed, updated and enriched on a regular basis.
 Graduates of the School of Music go on to a variety of professional careers, including public school education, private studio teaching, college or university teaching, performance, and other vocations such as composition, broadcasting, recording, music publishing, librarianship and arts management.
 Our graduates have been successful in gaining admission to competitive graduate music programs throughout North America.

 We offer four undergraduate degrees in music: a comprehensive four-year program leading to the Bachelor of Music degree, a four-year Bachelor of Arts Honours program with a Major or Medial (double major) concentration in music, and a three-year B.A. with a Minor concentration in music.
 Click here for important information regarding Rudiments Prerequisites.
 Through their selection of music option courses, students in the flexible B.Mus. program can choose to focus on one or more areas - musicology/ethnomusicology, theory/composition, education or applied study (performance) - without having to commit to a declared "major."